hguldal/EduStatTests/README.md

     data=LoadFromCSV("drive/MyDrive/Datasets/test/test_data.csv")

+**Loading data from Python Dictionary**

-On the other hand, you can also load your data into the DataFrame in Python dictionary form by using the **LoadFromDict** function.
+You can also load your data into the DataFrame in Python dictionary form by using the **LoadFromDict** function.
 The code below shows how to do this.

     dataDict={
     "Gender": [1,1,0,0,1,1,0,0,1,0,1,1,0,1,1,1,1,1,1,0,1,1,1,0,1,0,0,0,1,1,1,0,1,1,0,0,0,1,0,1,1,0,0,0,0,1,0,0,1,1,0,1,1,1,0,1,1,0,1,0,0],